 We have approached climatic teleconnections between regions in terms of synchronization of chaotic oscillators.
-Our approach is based, on the one hand, on the work of J. Kurths and colleagues (Rosenblum et al., 1996; Osipov et al., 2003) and, on the other, on pre-filtering and spectral analysis of the time series of interest, via singularspectrum analysis (SSA) and multi-channel SSA (M-SSA).
+Our approach is based, on the one hand, on the work of J. Kurths and colleagues (Rosenblum et al., 1996; Boccaletti et al., 2002; Pikovsky et al., 2003; Osipov et al., 2003) and, on the other, on pre-filtering and spectral analysis of the time series of interest, via singular-spectrum analysis (SSA) and multi-channel SSA (M-SSA).
 In addition, we examined the strength of the coupling and the direction of influence by examining the energy (or variance) ratio between various channels, in separate frequency bands identified by the M-SSA.

-The methodology was presented in section 2, and illustrated by its application to the two coupled Rössler oscillators previously used by Rosenblum (1996).
+The methodology was presented in section 2, and illustrated by its application to the coupled Rössler oscillators previously used by Rosenblum (1996).
 As the coupling between the oscillators increases, their time series synchronize, first in frequency (F), then in phase (FP), and finally in amplitude as well (FPA).
-In addition to following these steps in the synchronization, as defined by Osipov et al. (2003), we study the route to synchronization by examining the joint spectra of the oscillatory modes, using a two-channel M-SSA.
-For the two coupled Rössler oscillators, the strength of the coupling can be measured, without explicit reference to the value of the coupling constant C, cf. Eqs.
-(5), by examining the ratio $\varepsilon{k,k+1}$ of the energy (or variance) in the two channels of the reconstructed components (RCs) of the oscillatory mode (k, k + 1) under study.
-As the coupling between the two oscillators increases, the energy ratio tends to unity and the energy accumulates in a single oscillatory mode.
+In addition to following these steps in the synchronization, as defined by Osipov et al. (2003), we studied the route to synchronization by examining the joint spectra of the oscillatory modes, using twochannel M-SSA.

-We apply the above method to examine the synchronization between our climatic time series, based on the broad theoretical concept that the climate system can be described as a large, or even infinite, number of coupled oscillators, as discussed at the end of section 2; see also Ghil and Childress (1987) and Lorenz (1991).
+For the two coupled Rössler oscillators, the strength of the coupling can be measured, without explicit reference to the value of the coupling constant C in Eqs.
+(5), by examining the ratio $\varepsilon{k,k+1}$ of the energy (or variance) in the two channels of the We applied the above method to examine the synchronization between our climatic time series, based on the broad theoretical concept that the climate system can be described as a large, or even infinite, number of coupled oscillators, as discussed at the end of section 2; see also Ghil and Childress (1987) and Lorenz (1991, 1996).
 Our hypothesis is that the commonality between several oscillatory modes found in the set of climate indices analyzed is due to the coupling between the oscillators.
-The significant oscillatory modes of the joint spectra of the climate records studied here, their synchronization type, and the energy ratio in each mode are summarized in Table 2.
+The significant oscillatory modes in the joint spectra of the climate records studied here, their synchronization type, and the energy ratio in each mode are summarized in Table 3.

-The 7-8-year oscillatory mode in all the regions is completely synchronized, of (FPA) type, and the energy analysis suggests that the NAO induces this mode in the other regions; we refer again to the next subsection for further discussion of the possible origin of this mode in the North Atlantic.
-The boreal-summer teleconnection between the NAO and the Ethiopian Plateau's rainfall, as captured by the Nile River high-water record, is likely to involve the NAO's influence on the West African monsoon (Folland et al., 2008).
-Our results suggest that the SOI, acting as a mediator, may also contribute to the 7-8-year oscillation in the Ethiopian Plateau's climate; this effect may be related to the strong impact of ENSO on Ethiopian summer rainfall through changes in tropospheric stability (Giannini et al., 2005; Chiang and Sobel, 2002; Lintner and Chiang, 2007).
+The 7-8-year oscillatory mode in all three regions and four types of records is completely synchronized, i.e. of (FPA) type, and the energy-ratio analysis suggests that the NAO induces this mode in the other regions.
+We discuss the possible origin of this mode in the North Atlantic further below.
+The boreal-summer teleconnection between the NAO and the Ethiopian Plateau's rainfall, as captured by the Nile River's high-water record, is likely to involve the NAO's influence on the West African monsoon (Folland et al., 2009).